-Comprising of a ground floor reception and workspace for 1080 people arranged on 9 floors with views over Regents Park, the project pioneers a new approach to office fitout that offers fully-fitted high-quality workspace based on circular-economy principles to reduce carbon and energy impact, reduce cost and enhance value.
+Comprising of a ground floor reception and workspace for 1,080 people arranged on nine floors with views over Regent’s Park, the project pioneers a new approach to office fit-out: a fully equipped, high-quality workspace based on circular economy principles to reduce carbon and energy impact, reduce cost, and enhance value.

-People’s wellbeing was a key focus of the client brief, alongside a renewed focus on indoor air quality, biophilia, and flexible spaces for social gathering.
-This suggested a complete rethink of the ground floor entrance experience to create more comfortable and lively spaces where people could meet, work and socialise.
+People’s well-being was a key focus of the client brief, alongside a renewed focus on indoor air quality, biophilia, and flexible spaces for social gathering.
+As a result, a complete rethink of the ground floor entrance experience was necessary to create more inviting and vibrant environments where people could meet, work, and socialise.

 On the ground floor, the centrepiece of the project is a new ten metre tall living green wall facing onto Euston Road.
-This is made up of large tropical plants interspersed with bespoke curving bamboo acoustic panels that enhance people’s comfort within the space.
-All 38 plant species used in the wall were selected from NASA research for their positive enhancement of indoor air quality.
+Designed to enhance people’s comfort within the space, the structure comprises large tropical plants interspersed with bespoke curving bamboo acoustic panels.
+All 38 plant species used in the wall were selected from NASA research for their positive indoor air quality enhancement.

-To create a more sociable atmosphere on the ground floor we removed large formal reception desks and security turnstiles and replaced them with a concierge welcome, while relocating access control to the lifts.
-We introduced informal meeting and work touchdown settings alongside a new cafe and juice bar.
+We removed large formal reception desks and security turnstiles to create a more sociable atmosphere on the ground floor, replacing them with a concierge welcome and relocating access control to the lifts.
+We introduced informal meeting and work touchdown settings alongside a new café and juice bar.

-Behind a vast three-storey high south-facing glass wall, an intricately woven curtain to offers solar shading and privacy onto Euston Road.
-Bamboo is used throughout the lobby was not purely an aesthetic qualities and as a fast-growing material with a carbon negative production path.
+Behind a vast three-storey high south-facing glass wall, an intricately woven curtain offers solar shading and privacy onto Euston Road.
+The bamboo used throughout the lobby was not purely an aesthetic quality but a fast-growing material with a carbon-negative production path.
 This ethos is carried onto the furniture selection, with chairs made partially from recycled PET bottles and new carpets made from recycled materials laid over existing porcelain tiles.
-All new lighting is high efficiency LED.
+All new lighting is high-efficiency LED.

-On the upper floors, new workspaces extensively re-use recycled materials and mechanical and electrical equipment to reduce waste and the project’s carbon impact.
+New workspaces extensively reuse recycled materials and mechanical/electrical equipment on the upper floors to reduce waste and the project’s carbon impact.

-Old fit-out of douglas fir was remade into new fitted kitchens and social spaces, fitted work desks, joinery and furniture.
-All were stained with a transparent white oil.
-New carpet was made from recycled PET.
+Old fit-out of Douglas fir was remade into new fitted kitchens and social spaces, fitted work desks, joinery, and furniture.
+All were stained with transparent white oil, and the new carpet was made from recycled PET.

-A post-completion sustainability analysis of this project undertaken for the University of Cambridge Institute for Sustainability Leadership showed that our Circular-Fitted approach reused 70% of the embodied carbon within the inherited fit-out compared to only 25% in a traditional-Cat A. This is equivalent to 2.4 years of operational energy, or 1.8 years more than the Traditional-Cat A refurbishment.
+A post-completion sustainability analysis of this project undertaken for the University of Cambridge Institute for Sustainability Leadership showed that our Circular-Fitted approach reused 70% of the embodied carbon within the inherited fit-out compared to only 25% in a traditional Cat A. This equals 2.4 years of operational energy, or 1.8 years more than the traditional Cat A refurbishment.
 Waste leaving the site was also significantly reduced.

 - Circular Economy Workplace